9 EU leaders commit to work together to transform wind resources in the North Seas to safe and climate proof energy

 With a 2,262 MW production capacity , the Belgian offshore wind sector makes a significant and guaranteed contribution towards security of supply.

 New cleantech industry

-The experience gained during the realization of the first offshore wind parks in Belgium has made it possible for energy companies, maritime construction companies and numerous other sub-contractors and subsidiary suppliers to develop innovative techniques and export them abroad.
-This expertise has manifested itself in recent times through the securing of several prestigious international contracts to implement offshore wind energy projects.
+The experience gained during the realization of the first offshore wind parks in Belgium has made it possible for many companies to develop innovative techniques and export them abroad.

-Offshore wind energy is an indispensible element in the Belgian climate plan: without the large wind turbines off our North Sea coast, it will be impossible for Belgium to reach its European targets.
-By 2020, existing and future offshore wind parks must supply 50% of anticipated renewable energy production.
+Offshore wind energy is an indispensible element in the Belgian climate plan: without the large wind turbines off our North Sea coast, it will be impossible for Belgium to reach its European targets!